15 Things Not to Leave in a Hot Car During the Summer

 We pay dearly for our smart phones, tablets, digital cameras and laptops.
 It would be a travesty if they were to become unusable due to something preventable such as heat damage.
 When electronics are left in hot vehicles, batteries can overheat or burst and the plastic parts can melt, leaving you with an expensive problem to clean up.

 Many women carry an “emergency touch-up” kit in their cars.
 However, during the summer months, it is best to keep your makeup with you and remember to take it out of the car when not in use.
 Concealer, moisturizer and lipstick can quickly become a hot, gooey mess when heated to extreme temperatures.
 Hairspray, or any aerosol can, should not be exposed to temperatures greater than 120 degrees because the pressurized container can quickly explode.

 Coloring can be a great way to occupy the kids during a family road trip, but if left in the car, they can also be a great way to give your interior an unwanted and drippy makeover.

 Whether its groceries or leftovers from lunch, food should not be consumed after it’s been left in a hot car.
 According to the USDA, when the temperature is above 90 degrees, leftovers should be refrigerated within one hour.
 Then there are the snacks, such as chocolate, gum or candy, which can turn into a sticky blob if left in a hot car.

 - Wine, Beer and Soda

-Going to a party after work?
-Wait until you are on the way to the festivities to pick up a bottle of vino.
-Wine should not reach over 78 degrees or you may risk ruining the composition and complexity.
+Going to pick up a bottle of vino?
+Make sure to do so when you are on the way to your destination and won’t have to leave it in the car.
+Wine should not reach over 78 degrees, or you may risk ruining the composition and complexity.
 You can also risk the cork popping out.
 If the bottle gets too hot, it could explode.
 The same goes for beer and soda.